statycc/ifspec/README.md

-# IFSPEC Benchmark suite v1.0
+# IFSPEC Benchmark Suite v1.0

 **IFSpec is a collection of micro-benchmarks of <mark>information-flow vulnerabilities</mark> in Java and Android programs.**